By David Joel Miller

 2. Binge drinking.

 The amount of damage drinking does to the body is correlated with the blood alcohol level.
-As a society we have been looking at how much alcohol in the blood stream is a safe level for someone to have and still drive.
+As a society, we have been looking at how much alcohol in the blood stream is a safe level for someone to have and still drive.

-Studies of the effects of various levels of alcohol on brain function have taught us lot about the way in which increasing the level affects the person.
+Studies of the effects of various levels of alcohol on brain function have taught us a lot about the way in which increasing the level affects the person.